holepunchto/sodium-native/README.md

 #### `crypto_pwhash_str_verify_async(str, password, callback)`

 Just like `crypto_pwhash_str_verify` but will run password hashing on a seperate worker so it will not block the event loop. `callback(err, bool)` will receive any errors from the hashing but all argument errors will `throw`.
-If the verification succeeds `bool` is `true`, otherwise `err` is set.
+If the verification succeeds `bool` is `true`, otherwise `false`.
+Due to an issue with libsodium `err` is currently never set.

 ### Scalar multiplication